FPupillo/Event-Based-Prospective-Memory-Task/README.md

 # Event-Based Prospective Memory Task
+Event-based Prospective memory task embedded in a lexical decision task (ongoing task).
+It is implemented in Matlab and requires Psychtoolbox.

 The present version of the task has been used in the laboratory phase of the studies described in Pupillo et al. (2022).